CMMAi/StructGNN/README.md

-# Structural-Analysis-with-Graph-Neural-Networks

-In this paper, a rapid surrogate is developed for structural analysis using graph neural networks.
-A novel and compact graph representation conforming to the structural connectivities is proposed.
-Graph neural networks (GNN) and message-passing mechanisms are utilized to handle the interactions between stories and structural elements.
-A structural graph neural network (StructGNN) framework is developed, which contains a dynamic number of message-passing layers.
-The rigid slab constraint is embodied within the message-passing layers, making message propagation more efficient and realistic.
-After training with random-shaped structures and random-valued lateral forces, the StructGNN model accurately predicts the distribution of forces and deformations and exhibits high generalizability to taller, unseen structures.
-With high interpretability in its message-passing mechanism and high-speed computation with GPU parallelism, StructGNN is a fast alternative to traditional structural analysis.
-It has a high potential to solve more complex structural engineering problems.
+# StructGNN: An Efficient Graph Neural Network Framework for Static Structural Analysis

+_Authors: Yuan-Tung Chou, Wei-Tze Chang, Jimmy G. Jean, Kai-Hung Chang, Yin-Nan Huang, Chuin-Shan Chen_

+In the field of structural analysis prediction via supervised learning, neural networks are widely employed.
+Recent advances in graph neural networks (GNNs) have expanded their capabilities, enabling the prediction of structures with diverse geometries by utilizing graph representations and GNNs’ message-passing mechanism.
+However, conventional message-passing in GNNs doesn’t align with structural properties, resulting in inefficient computation and limited generalization to extrapolated datasets.
+To address this, a novel structural graph representation, incorporating pseudo nodes as rigid diaphragms in each story, alongside an efficient GNN framework called StructGNN is proposed.
+StructGNN employs an adaptive message-passing mechanism tailored to the structure’s story count, enabling seamless transmission of input loading features across the structural graph.
+Extensive experiments validate the effectiveness of this approach, achieving over 99% accuracy in predicting displacements, bending moments, and shear forces.
+StructGNN also exhibits strong generalization over non-GNN models, with an average accuracy of 96% on taller, unseen structures.
+These results highlight StructGNN’s potential as a reliable, computationally efficient tool for static structural response prediction, offering promise for addressing challenges associated with dynamic seismic loads in structural analysis.

+Keywords: deep learning, graph neural network, graph representation, structural analysis

 ### Data
 The data includes 2000 linear static analysis responses for 2-6 story structures and 500 linear static analysis responses for 7-9 story structures.
-Each analysis data is packaged as a `graph.pt` where the structure geometries and responses for each node are saved in this pytorch object.
+Each analysis data is packaged as a `graph.pt` where the structure geometries and responses for each node are saved in this PyTorch object.
 ![linear static analysis data](figures/generated_structures.png)